canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 Obfuscation relies on attacker ignorance and hides poor security practices.
 Within five months of the source code release of InterBase version 6, a hard-coded backdoor that had existed for seven years was found by the OSS community and fixed.

 #### Wide Peer Review
 Assuming that the goal is to make secure software, it is obvious that the easiest way to find flaws in a project is to make all of the project's code completely transparent.
 This approach may seem counter-intuitive, if the ultimate goal is anything other than the integrity of the technology.

 By openly releasing a project's code and making it readily available via the Internet the community of peer reviewers is expanded exponentially across the globe.
 The community will quickly find flaws and the project team can take action to fix them.
 This simultaneously garners exceptionally wide and deep testing feedback from developers who need the code to be as secure as possible for their own use as well as the community's.
 Both the project owners and community benefit from sharing flaws and fixes.

-#### Look Good Naked

-Jim Whitehurst, Red Hat CEO, summed up the OSS security model by saying, "If we all had to walk around naked we'd all spend more time in the gym."
 Because the OSS security model is established on industry-accepted best practices and the actual code is widely available, projects are widely reviewed, thoroughly scrutinized, practically improved and quickly hardened.

-"Lock-picking is a dying art.
-Not because basic lock technology has changed all that much since it was invented, but because it's just easier to break a window" noted Kane McLean of BRTRC Technology Research Corporation.
-"Cyber attacks follow the path of least resistance, if the security obstacles are open and known that becomes a deterrent in itself."
-When the strength of a project is well known, atteckers tend to search for another path of attack
+Sound security and accessibility practices are only possible with open peer review.
+This is the basis of a evidence based approach to any field of study.
+Technology is no different and shouldn't be treated as if vendors have special access to the truth.

 ### Economic models
 #### Market